bcgov/bcgov-r-geo-workshop/README.md

   - **Mandatory**: Installation privileges
 - Coffe and water
   - Snacks or drinks will **not** be supplied
-  - There are coffee shops nearby, please bring a reusable mug.
+  - There are coffee shops nearby, please bring a reusable mug
-  - There is a water fountain, please bring a reusable bottle.
+  - There is a water fountain, please bring a reusable bottle
 - R
-  - **Mandatory**: Install R and RStudio [link](https://github.com/bcgov/bcgov-data-science-resources/wiki/Installing-R-&-RStudio)
+  - **Mandatory**: Install R and RStudio ([_link_](https://github.com/bcgov/bcgov-data-science-resources/wiki/Installing-R-&-RStudio))
   - **Mandatory**: Install R packages (more to come): <br>
       `c("tidyverse", "sf", "sp","raster",`<br>
       `"stars", "lwgeom", "mapview", "ggplot2",`<br>